Alan S. Mackenzie

 Alan is now a Senior Consultant for NILE and Module Leader for Developing Autonomy on the MA in Professional Development for Language Education.
 He has been advisor to the boards of Thailand TESOL, Philippines Association for Language Teaching (PALT), Society of Pakistan English Language Teachers (SPELT) and English Language Teacher’s Association of India (ELTI).
 He has also worked with multiple state ministries of education across East and South Asia.
 Alan is a member of Eaquals, IATEFL and BALEAP.

 Sarah has 30 years’ experience in business development and international sales and marketing.
 Currently Director and co-founder of TransformELT, she has been in ELT for 18 years, having held the previous roles of Marketing and Business Development Director.
-She holds a Diploma in ELT Management.
+She holds a Post-graduate Diploma in ELT Management and is a qualified accountant, MATT.

 In the field of global education management, her current areas of interest include Project Management, Educational Policy development, organisational culture and change management.
 As a former school governor and project manager on an Erasmus Plus project, she also has a particular interest in school development planning.
 Sarah has worked in China and Italy and has managed projects in Algeria, Ethiopia, Sengegal/Côte D’Ivoire, Sri Lanka and France.